Civil Military Affairs Brigade (Reserve)

-The Civil Military Affairs Brigade (Reserve) is one of the units of the Technical Services Reserve Group of the Armed Forces of the Philippines Reserve Command, and is based in Quezon City.
-The unit provides combat support and service support services to AFP Reserve Force Maneuver Units operating within the National Capital Region, conduct community development operations, civil-military operations and co-operations in support of the IPSP Bayanihan.
+The Civil Military Affairs Brigade (Reserve) is a Ready Reserve Unit.
+It is one of the units of the Technical and Administrative Services Reserve Group of the Armed Forces of the Philippines Reserve Command, and its Headquarters is based in Camp General Emilio Aguinaldo, Quezon City.
+The unit provides combat support, combat service support and service support to AFP Reserve Force Maneuver Units, conduct Civil Military Operations, Community Development Operations and Humanitarian Assistance Disaster Relief Operations.